This walk takes you in on a figure eight around three of Parkes’ major sporting amenities – the trotting track, cricket field and tennis courts.

 (map to come)

-For the Figure Eight, begin at the main gates to the showground and head up Ward Street, turning left into Mitchell Street.
+For the figure eight, we can begin at the main gates to the showground and head up Ward Street.
 This takes advantage of the gentle gradient to get your heart rate up a bit.

 The first half of the walk is a series of left-hand turns as we walk the perimeter of the showground.